NTSK13/study/readme.txt

-git is a version control syatem software. and it is a free software.
+ntsk13 study how to use git software. git is a version control system software. and it is a free software.
 data: 2014 12.7
 author: ntsk13